 On this page

 Google Authenticator is a popular app to enable a mobile phone as a second factor for authentication.
-It’s based on the TOTP standard, which Curity Identity Server supports.
-In this tutorial, we’ll describe how to set it up.
+It's based on the TOTP standard, which the Curity Identity Server supports.
+In this tutorial, we'll describe how to set it up.